 Any kind of accident that involves the government will involve sovereign immunity.
 Here are some examples of the most common types of claims:

-- Car and truck accidents involving government vehicles (police cars, fire trucks, etc.)
+- Car accidents and truck accidents involving government vehicles (police cars, fire trucks, etc.)

 - Accidents that took place on government property (public parks, government buildings, etc.)